vmware-archive/vsphere-storage-for-docker/README.md

  - 32 bit headers 'apt-get libc6-dev-i386'
      (clean up in progress, will be part of dockerfiles)
  - build on clean boxes needs to be validated, there are probably issues

+ To build, just type 'make' in the root folder.